When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 As explained in the previous section, the forward kinematic model is obtained by analysing the MR's geometry and applying the motion constraints imposed by the wheels.
 The inverse kinematic models are obtained by inverting the forward kinematic model.

 In some cases, the derivation of the inverse kinematic model is straightforward.
-For instance, consider the kinematic model of the three-wheeled omnidirectional MR (\ref{kin:TOMR}).
-This is a linear model involving an invertible matrix; thus, the inverse kinematic model for the three-wheeled omnidirectional MR is:
+For instance, consider the kinematic model of the \ac{TOMR} (\ref{kin:TOMR}).
+This is a linear model involving an invertible matrix, and thus the inverse kinematic model for the three-wheeled omnidirectional MR is:

-Similarly, the inverse kinematic model for the DDR can be derived from inverting (\ref{kin:diff}):
+Similarly, the inverse kinematic model for the \ac{DDR} can be derived from inverting (\ref{kin:diff}):

 Finally, some MRs have complex forward kinematic models that are difficult to invert analytically due to nonlinearities and singularities.
-In such cases, alternatives for the derivation of the inverse kinematic model are based on machine learning techniques \cite{InverseKinematic1}.
+In such cases, machine learning is a good option for the derivation of the inverse kinematic model \cite{InverseKinematic1}.